nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests a list of contacts.
-2. ContactSH shows a list of contacts
+2. ContactSH shows a list of contacts.
-3. User requests to edit a specific contact in the list
+3. User requests to edit a specific contact in the list.
-4. ContactSH edits the specified details of the contact
+4. ContactSH edits the contact.

    Use case ends.

 **Extensions**